The Cluster HEritage project with XMM-Newton: Mass Assembly and Thermodynamics at the Endpoint of structure formation. I. Programme overview: List of targets

 \section{List of targets}

-Tables~\ref{tab:master1b}, \ref{tab:master2b}, and \ref{tab:master3b} list the CHEX-MATE targets.
-They detail: the PSZ2 name; the coordinates of the X-ray peak in RA and Dec; the redshift; the nominal $M_{500}$ from the PSZ2 catalog in units of $10^{14}\, \msol$; the Signal-to-Noise ratio (SNR); the Tier to which the object belongs (either 1 or 2, or `12' when the object belongs to both Tiers); the nominal Galactic absorption in units of $10^{20}\, {\rm cm}^{-2}$; the archived \xmm\ exposure time in kiloseconds; the archived \cxo\ exposure time in kiloseconds; the requested new \xmm\ exposure time in kiloseconds; the OBSid that identifies the observations used for the analysis (new exposures highlighted in bold font).
+Tables~\ref{tab:master1b}, \ref{tab:master2b}, and \ref{tab:master3b} list the CHEX-MATE observations.
+They detail the following: the PSZ2 name; the coordinates of the X-ray peak in RA and Dec; the redshift; the nominal $M_{500}$ from the PSZ2 catalogue in units of $10^{14}\, \msol$; the signal-to-noise ratio (S/N); the Tier to which the object belongs (either 1 or 2, or `12' when the object belongs to both Tiers); the nominal Galactic absorption in units of $10^{20}\, {\rm cm}^{-2}$; the archived \xmm\ exposure time in kiloseconds; the archived \cxo\ exposure time in kiloseconds; the requested new \xmm\ exposure time in kiloseconds; the OBSid that identifies the observations used for the analysis (new exposures highlighted in bold font).